A well-managed and fully resourced brand community makes a clear and noticeable impact upon almost every metric C-level executives care about.

 Sure there are plenty of brands that use these kinds of tools to engage with their community.
 But the majority of brand communities today are hosted by the brand.
 They are places brands have created where their audience can engage with one another.

-For members, a community is a fantastic place to find help, connect with peers at their level, learn the latest techniques, and, for some members, build a powerful reputation within the industry.
+For members, a community is a fantastic place to find help, connect with peers, learn the latest techniques, and, for some members, build a powerful reputation within the industry.

 It’s not possible to innumerate every possible benefit of the community.
 The benefits range from the relatively small (i.e. sourcing testimonials from the community for sales presentations) to the huge (shifting the entire support experience to a community).